 Taking the School to the community

 HKU SPACE has a long history of locating its teaching and learning facilities at convenient downtown centres so as to better serve the community.
 Its flagship location is in the Admiralty area where it has premises in the Admiralty Centre (2/F and 3/F) and United Centre (6/F).
 The School also uses its Community College campus at Kowloon Bay and the HPCC Campus at Causeway Bay for both full-time and part-time students.

-HKU SPACE is privileged to collaborate withover 60 institutions drawn from Hong Kong, Mainland China and overseas (principally the UK, the USA and Australia).
+HKU SPACE collaborates with a wide range of academic institutions globally (in the UK, Australia, the USA, Mainland China and Hong Kong).
 The School will continue to explore opportunities for further cooperation with reputable institutions, both local and overseas, in order to offer a greater variety of high quality and relevant programmes to students.
-In Mainland China, HKU SPACE offers programmes for professionals and senior executives in Beijing, Shanghai, Shenzhen and Guangzhou including Integrated Marketing Communications, Organisation and Human Resource Management, Corporate Finance and Investment Management, Integrated and Practicing Management, Media Management, Global Operations and Management, and Innovative Marketing and Adaptive Organisation.
+In Mainland China, via ICB, HKU SPACE offers programmes for professionals and senior executives in Beijing, Shanghai, Shenzhen and Guangzhou through a diverse range of professional and senior-executive programmes with emphasis on different business and management disciplines.

 HKU SPACE will strive to maintain its leading role in continuing education in Hong Kong, Mainland China and the region.
 It acts as an extension arm of the University to deliver HKU’s mission and role in providing lifelong learning opportunities to the community.